ficonsulting/RInno/README.md

 Feel free to read the Inno Setup [documentation](http://www.jrsoftware.org/ishelp/) and RInno's documentation to get a sense for what is possible.
 Also, please suggest useful features or build them yourself!
 We have a very positive culture at FI Consulting, and we would love to get your feedback.

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this project has a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 License
 -------